 Justification: This turbine size is currently tested as a prototype (Haliade-X), and these turbines are available for purchase in global markets.
 The technological and logistical challenges associated with a 12-MW turbine and strategies to overcome them are fairly well understood.
 Adjustments to U.S. port and vessel infrastructure are underway to accommodate this turbine size.
-So far only two Jones Act compliant wind turbine installation vessels have been announced.
-There remains uncertainty as to whether future global vessel demand can be met with existing and announced wind turbine installation vessels, given the volume of scheduled offshore wind projects.
-U.S. project developers have ordered 12-MW turbine ratings, and it is expected they will be deployed in the early- to mid-2020s.
+So far only one Jones Act-compliant wind turbine installation vessel has been announced.
+Uncertainty remains as to whether future global vessel demand can be met with existing and announced wind turbine installation vessels, given the volume of scheduled offshore wind projects.
+U.S. project developers have already ordered turbines from the 12-MW platforms offered by manufacturers, and it is expected they will be deployed in the early- to mid-2020s.

 Technology Description: This scenario assumes a supply chain that generates efficiency gains below the levels of the past few years.
-Under this scenario, the 12-MW turbine would be mounted on a monopile or jacket substructure using existing technology/materials.
+Under this scenario, the 12-MW turbine would be mounted on a monopile or jacket substructure using existing technology and materials.
 The turbine system is installed and operated using moderately enhanced port infrastructure and vessel capabilities.

 Technology Description: There is limited integration of high-fidelity modeling and advanced controls.